 Founder and managing director of Open Ear, Brian is an renowned international DJ, music producer, radio host and record label owner, with releases on the likes of Gilles Peterson's Brownswood, Kompakt Records, Permanent Vacation and many more.
 Brian has an academic background in music psychology with an MA in psychology and MSc in sound design.
-His background in both music and psychology provides the two cornerstones for Open Ear - the science and the art of music for businesses.
+His experience in both music and psychology provides the two cornerstones of Open Ear - the science and the art of music for businesses.

 "I love the ways music breaks down cultural and language barriers, and enriches our lives in many different ways.
 As a DJ and radio host, I'm dedicated to discovering and sharing music with as many people as possible.
 Open Ear helps me take this to another level."

 Let’s start from the beginning - please introduce yourself and give us a background to your life in music...

 I’m Brian d’Souza.
 I wear many hats in the music industry.
 I’m founder and managing director of Open Ear, also working as part of the playlist curation team.
 This acts as my main 9-5 job but outside of that I produce music and DJ using the name Auntie Flo (in tribute to my favourite Goan Auntie).
 I’ve released music on a variety of labels including recently on Gilles Petersons Brownswood and Moscoman's Disco Halal.
 I regularly DJ internationally, recently completing tours in the US, India, Japan/Korea, Australia/New Zealand, east Africa and extensively in Europe.
 I hosted a monthly radio show on Worldwide FM called Radio Highlife and run a record label also called Highlife.
 My main motivation is to use music to open doors, breaking down culture and language barriers to connect with people.